apiltamang/random_number_extractor/README.md

 - `mvn package` packages the source into an executable jar.
 - `java -cp target/random_number_extractor-1.0-SNAPSHOT.jar com.diveplane.interview.App` executes a small stress test (million queries) hard-coded in the main method.

+This project can also be easy to import into IntelliJ/Eclipse.
+Simply click 'Import Project', and point towards the `pom.xml` file.

 # API Guide:
 The application is designed primarily around the interface `SampleGenerator`, to which an implementation `SampleGeneratorImpl` is provided that executes the stated goal of the application.
 It provides three APIs, `getPredictions(int nAttempts)`, `getPrediction()`, and `resetProbabilityStates(Map<T, Double> probstates)` which can be used to run a simulated **stress** test, a **single** query test, and a **probability reset** operation on the application, respectively.
 Note that the implementation is generic and not tied the `Integer` type for the keys. `TestOtherDistribution` demonstrates using String and Character as data-types for the indices.